yanniknelson/AH-Computing-Project/README.md

     There will be 11 aliens on each row.
     There will also be a bonus point 'mother ship' that will occasionally travel across the top of the screen, above all the aliens this will be worth 100pts.
     Bombs:
       There will be 2 types of projectile, bolt (fast) and arrow (slow).
+    Movement:
+      The aliens will all move across the screen, then when they reach the end they will
+      shift down a bit and their movement speed will increase.

   Player:
     The player will only be able to move right and left.